-Each Canadian Agricultural Partnership program has specific eligibility requirements.
+Each Canadian Agricultural Partnership program in Alberta has specific eligibility requirements.
 To determine if you are eligible for a specific program, please review the program eligibility requirements listed in the Terms and Conditions documents on the individual program pages of this site.

 For a complete listing of Alberta’s Canadian Agricultural Partnership programs and links to individual program pages, please click here.

 How do I apply for a Canadian Agricultural Partnership program in Alberta?

 To determine the application process for a program, or to view the application form, refer to the individual program pages on this site.
 Each program page provides access to the program’s Terms and Conditions, application form, and important information about program deadlines, the application process and eligible activities.

 For a complete listing of Alberta’s Canadian Agricultural Partnership programs and links to individual program pages, click here.

-Is travel an eligible expense under Canadian Agricultural Partnership programs?
+Is travel an eligible expense under the programs?

 The eligibility of travel expenses varies between programs.
 If travel-related expenses are eligible under the terms and conditions of a program, the Alberta Canadian Agricultural Partnership Travel Expense Policy applies.
 This policy was developed based on the Treasury Board Travel Meal and Hospitality Expense Policy.
 Unless otherwise specified in the program terms and conditions, only those expenses stated in the policy are eligible for payment.